 Air purifiers work by moving air through filters and trapping airborne elements that cause pollution, allergies, asthma, sickness, and much more.
 Additionally, with an active carbon filter (a separate type of filter) they can trap odors and airborne chemicals.
 Some products like this GermGuardian AC4900CA also include a germ-killing feature using ultraviolet (UV) light.

-A small air purifier showing the more dense HEPA filter (white) and the activated carbon filter (black).
+A small air purifier (GermGuardian AC4100) showing the dense HEPA filter (white) and the activated carbon pre-filter (black).
 These work together to remove foreign particulates and substances like odors from the air.
-Neither can work alone to perform both functions.
+Neither can work alone to do both functions.

 Aside from different filters used, there are also different types of air purifiers.
 Some use ultraviolet light (UV) rays to destroy mold, mildew, viruses, and other germs in the air as they pass by.
 There are also ozone-generators and negative-ion air purifiers that remove microbes and gases but produce ozone molecules as a functional by-product.
 Ozone-producing air purifiers are not approved by the Environmental Protection Agency (EPA).